iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 versioning for you and makes sure you can track your models over time.

 In this guide, we explored how to set up CML for a daily training job using a dedicated runner.
-We exported the model from the runner in two ways: by pushing it directly to a GitHub repository and by pushing it to a DVC remote.
+We automatically provisioned this runner on AWS, exported the resulting files to our Git repository, and terminated the runner to prevent racking up our AWS bill.

+In a follow-up post we will explore how to use DVC when the resulting model is too large to store directly in our Git repository.

-From here on out we could extend our CI/CD with a `deploy` step to bring the latest version of our model into production.
+Another great extension of our CI/CD would be a `deploy` step to bring the latest version of our model into production.
 This step might be conditional on the performance of the model; we could decide to only start using it in production if it performs better than previous iterations.
 All of this warrants